ericfields/StockBot/documentation/SETUP_NOTES.md

 The default configuration file will be located at `/etc/nginx/nginx.conf`.
 You *could* modify this file directly, though the following pattern is generally more advisable:

-1. In your StockBot project directory, create a file called `nginx.conf` with the following contents, tweaked as necessary:
+1. Define a `nginx.conf` file in the root of your StockBot project directory.
+A file with sensible defaults is already present at [nginx.conf](../nginx.conf).
+Feel free to tweak it as necessary.
 ```
 # the upstream component nginx needs to connect to
 upstream django {